Purdue-CS193/homework-0-manya-gup/index.md

+# Manya's First CS193 Homework

+- Only one lecture a week
+- PSO's are optional but  helpful
+- You can pick which PSO to attend
+- Extra credit is available

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.